OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-106.md

 ## Psalm 106:17

-> The earth opened and swallowed up Dathan,
+> The ground opened and took in Dathan,
-> And engulfed the company of Abiram.
+> And enveloped the assembly of Abiram.

 ## Psalm 106:18